Helicity Constraints To Soft Factor Of All Spin: Helicity constrains

-Scattering amplitudes, with massless particles only, are known to be simultaneous eigenstates of the helicity operators set $\{\hat{H}_1,\ldots,\hat{H}_n\}$ associated to the asymptotic particles involved in the process.
-The actions of those helicity operators constitute multiple constraints on the scattering amplitude \cite{Conde:2016vxs}.
-Such helicity constraints are used to fix the kinematics of any three-point amplitude up to a coupling constant as shown in \cite{Conde:2016vxs, Arkani-Hamed:2017jhn}.
-Indeed the helicity constraints are direct manifestations of Lorentz symmetry derived from the action of Weigner's little group on the asymptotic states \cite{Cachazo:2005ga}.
-In more compact form, amplitude states of massless theories are constrained to satisfy the equations
+Scattering amplitudes, with massless particles only, are known to be a simultaneous eigenstate of the helicity operators $\{\hat{H}_{i}\}$ associated to the asymptotic particles of the process.
+In the modern approach of amplitude calculation, the actions of the different helicity operators are combined to form multiple constraints to the scattering amplitude.
+Such helicity constraints are used to fix the kinematics of three-point amplitude up to a coupling constant, as shown in \cite{Conde:2016vxs, Arkani-Hamed:2017jhn}.
+Indeed the helicity constraints are a direct manifestation of Lorentz symmetry via Wigner's little group action on the asymptotic states \cite{Cachazo:2005ga}.
+In more compact form, massless amplitudes are constrained to satisfy the equations